TrellixVulnTeam/iwd_V94Q/README.md

 TODO - When possible, this should print nice download status TODO - Create and validate schema
 TODO - Use logging
-TODO - Handle windows case, when there is need to avoid multiconfig generator TODO - Store the install_prefix, and configuration info in some nice readable text file
+TODO - Store the install_prefix, and configuration info in some nice readable text file
 ```
 2. Add a tool to inspect/clean build packages